cosmos/gaia/UPGRADING.md

 As a validator performing the upgrade procedure on your consensus nodes carries a heightened risk of double-signing and being slashed.
 The most important piece of this procedure is verifying your software version and genesis file hash before starting your validator and signing.

 The riskiest thing a validator can do is discover that they made a mistake and repeat the upgrade procedure again during the network startup.
 If you discover a mistake in the process, the best thing to do is wait for the network to start before correcting it.

-## Relayer Operations

-**Relayer Operators** for the Cosmos Hub and consumer chains, will also need to update to use [Hermes v1.8.0](https://github.com/informalsystems/hermes/releases/tag/v1.8.0) or higher, see [Relayer Operations](#relayer-operations) or more details.

 ## Reference